YosefLab/Compass/docs/quickstart.rst

 Running Compass
 ***************

-After opening a command line in a directory with an input file “expression.tsv”, you can run Compass on the data with the following command, which will limit the number of processes used to 10:
+After opening a command line in a directory with an input file ``expression.tsv``, you can run Compass on the data with the following command, which will limit the number of processes used to 10:

 .. code:: bash